abbreviatedman/react-monorepo/03-intermediate-react/3a-forms/assignment/directions.md

 11. **Check Your Browser:**

 - Save all your files and check your browser.
-You should be able to enter data into the form, submit it, and see it displayed in a styled results card format.
+You should be able to enter data into the form, submit it, and see it displayed.

 **Bonus Tasks**: